common name: sweat bees, halictid bees

 Sweat bees are very important pollinators for many wildflowers and crops, including stone fruits, pomme fruits, alfalfa and sunflower.
 Sweat bee populations can be encouraged with wildflower plantings and by providing nesting areas.
 Halictids typically nest in bare soil located in a sunny location.
 Minimum tillage and insecticide use will help to increase populations of Halictidae and other soil nesting bees.

 Figure 12.
-Adult Sphecodes heraclei Cockerell, a parasitic sweat bee, feeding on a flower.
+Wildflowers with exposed soil for nesting, a typical habitat for sweat bees.
 Photograph taken in Highlands County, Florida.
 Photograph by Tim Lethbridge.

 - Eickwort GC, Eickwort KR.
 1973.
 Notes on the nests of three wood-dwelling species of Augochlora from Costa Rica (Hymenoptera: Halictidae).
 Journal of the Kansas Entomological Society 46: 17-22.